 For the past two decades, I've observed the endlessly fascinating and perplexing world of national security—starting as a U.S. Marine after 9/11, then as the Military and Defense Editor at Business Insider, Executive Editor of We Are The Mighty, Founder and Editor of the influential military satire publication Duffel Blog, and most recently as Editor in Chief of Task & Purpose.

 And now, I’m here with you.
 Welcome to The Ruck.

 What to expect in The Ruck

 National security leaders have a long history of being "100% right 0% of the time" about where U.S. troops may end up next in combat.
 But the U.S. military almost certainly isn’t prepared for the rise of China, advances in artificial intelligence, or the stunning proliferation of drones worldwide.
 It now struggles to convince a dwindling recruiting pool to sign up and replenish the ranks.
 And despite a Pentagon budget fast approaching $1 trillion—yes, $1 trillion in taxpayer dollars—service members have computers and software that often don’t work, aircraft overhead designed with the utmost inefficiency the federal government can buy, and leaders who can’t protect them from mold or military-grade poison.

-👉🏻 Please send your tips, questions, and comments to email@example.com.
+👉🏻 You can send me links, tips, questions, or comments to my secure email: email@example.com.
 And if you know someone who might like The Ruck, consider forwarding or sharing it on social media.
 It would mean the world to me.
 Thank you!